 In the context of health and other concerns around food, consumers are looking for transparency as reassurance, with 58% saying they really care about how food and beverages are produced and want to know everything they can about the process.
 In response, brands are looking to provide more information about production methods.

 We are working on creating cartons that can function as full-scale data carriers and digital tools.
 This means that producers will have access to end-to-end traceability, retailers can gain supply chain insights and consumers can access information about the product such as where it was produced.
 All of this will lead to increased transparency that can potentially unleash more sustainable practices.

-The movement towards secure food systems can’t come at the cost of the environment.
-By working to build sustainable food value chains, we can help ensure a brighter future for the plant while ensuring access to safe, nutritious food for the world’s growing population.
+The movement towards secure food systems can not come at the cost of the environment.
+By working to build sustainable food value chains, we can help ensure a brighter future for the planet while ensuring access to safe, nutritious food for the world’s growing population.
 It’s a fundamental part of Moving Food Forward.

 2Food and Agriculture Organization of the United Nations (2021).
 Food systems account for more than one-third of global greenhouse gas emissions.
 Source: Fao.org